 Cranky Canine Confirmation

-You are confirmed to join Cranky Canine classes right away.
-Your detailed handouts are attached below.
+You are confirmed to join Cranky Canine classes!
+Your detailed handouts will be sent after each class.
 Before coming to your first class, please ensure that you have read all the information below.

 Please enter via the main entrance at 388 Carlaw Avenue between the two Canadian flags - come in and down a few steps to your left.
 Follow the signs to get to us.
 This is the only entrance in the building that we are allocated - please ensure you do not use any other entrance or exit as there are other dog businesses in the building whose dogs may be considered a danger.
 See here for more details on parking and finding us.